dojot/docs/source/using-web-interface.rst

    templates was created and, afterwards a new attribute also called ``level`` was added to ``ThermTemplate``.

-   When this happens, no modification is applied to the template (no attribute named "level" related to the "ThermTemplate" is created).
-However, it remains in the template card so the user can figure out what is happening.
+  When this happens, no modification is applied to the template (no attribute named “level” related to the “ThermTemplate” is created).
+However, it remains in the template configuration so the user can figure out what is happening.
 If the user refreshes the page, it will be reverted to what it was before the modification.

 Now the physical devices can send messages to dojot.
 There are few things to pay attention to: the MQTT topic is ``<tenant>:<device-id>/attrs``.